 There are times change is an unwelcomed visitor.
 We would make plans only to have them altered by people and situations outside of our control.
 From unexpected illness to changes in my husband’s work schedule, I have to make adjustments to the routine that finally started working well.
-I hade to create a new normal.
+I had to create a new normal.

 Change is an inevitable aspect of life.
 For there to be any growth or improvement, we must experience change.
 In some cases, this is as a result of positive life transitions like starting a new job, welcoming a new baby, graduating from college or a spouse returning home from a deployment.
 These changes often make us feel excited and fill us with joy.
 We may see possibility and hope for the future.

 In other ways, we are forced to experience change from life situations that we never anticipated.
-For some of us, this may be a rejection of a loved one, the loss of a child, walking through a divorce, receiving new orders to move, or being let go from our job.
+For some of us, this may be a rejection of a loved one, the loss of a child, walking through a divorce, receiving new orders to move, toddler stage, or being let go from our job.
 These types of changes can make us feel a loss of control, experience stress and even reveal fear.
 If we are not careful, we can allow these changes to make us bitter and resentful.